Ed.D. Programs Near You

 - Dissertation, Doctoral Writing Assessment or “Consulting Project”

-Outside of those few common denominators, school and specialization will alter the coursework quite a bit.
-Some schools offer only one specialization; others offer ten.
+Outside of those common denominators, schools will alter the coursework quite a bit.
 Here are a few examples:

-Drexel University has an Ed.D. in Educational Leadership in Management, with nine specializations, the common courses being:
+Drexel University has an Ed.D. in Educational Leadership in Management with nine specializations and a set of core courses such as:

 - Creative Strategies for Educational Leaders